 To determine if a URL is on any of the lists, clients can use either the Lookup API or the Update API .

 The Lookup API lets your client applications send URLs to the Web Risk server to check their status.
-The API is simple and easy to use, because it avoids the complexities of the Update API.
+This API is simple and easy to use, because it avoids the complexities of the Update API.

 - Simple URL checks: You send an HTTP GET request with the actual URL, and the server responds with the state of the URL (safe or unsafe).